 Tension Headaches

-There are certain triggers for tension headaches in children:
+Triggers for tension headaches in children include:

 - Stress, fear or discomfort